Carthage, Cincinnati

 Carthage is one of the 52 neighborhoods of Cincinnati, Ohio.
 Established in 1791 or 1792 and annexed in 1911, it is located in the northern part of the city's Mill Creek valley.
-The neighborhood is predominately residential, and is center of the city's Hispanic community.
+The neighborhood is predominantly residential, and is center of the city's Hispanic community.
 It shares a border with Elmwood Place, Ohio, which, with adjacent St. Bernard, Ohio, forms an enclave in the middle of Cincinnati.
 The population was 2,781 at the 2020 census.

 History

 This area was first settled in 1791 or 1792, when Capt.
 Jacob White, from Redstone (Brownsville), Pennsylvania settled and founded White's Station in the extreme southeastern section of Springfield Township.
 White's Station, a small log blockhouse, was attacked by a party of Native Americans on the 19th of October, 1793.

 Carthage had 148 inhabitants in the 1830 United States census.

 Carthage was incorporated as a village in 1868 and then annexed into Cincinnati in 1911.

+The Vine Street corridor in Carthage was once a major concentration of Cincinnati’s automobile dealerships.
+A prominent remnant of that period is the tall vintage ‘Big Indian’ sign, installed in 1954 as advertising for a former car lot and now recognized as a longstanding local landmark.
+The sign’s depiction of a Native American chieftain has periodically drawn criticism in local media, with some residents arguing that it reflects outdated stereotypes, while others view it as a piece of mid‑century roadside advertising history.

 Carthage began to experience significant Hispanic migration in the 1990s, resulting in the creation of a Hispanic community around the business district along Vine Street.